huggingface/diffusers/docs/source/en/using-diffusers/inference_with_tcd_lora.md

 ![](https://github.com/jabir-zheng/TCD/raw/main/assets/animagine_xl.png)

-Furthermore, TCD-LoRA also supports LoRAs corresponding to other styles.
-Below is an example with [Papercut](https://huggingface.co/TheLastBen/Papercut_SDXL).
-To learn more about how to combine LoRAs, refer to [this guide](https://huggingface.co/docs/diffusers/tutorials/using_peft_for_inference#combine-multiple-adapters).
+TCD-LoRA also supports other LoRAs trained on different styles.
+For example, let's load the [TheLastBen/Papercut_SDXL](https://huggingface.co/TheLastBen/Papercut_SDXL) LoRA and fuse it with the TCD-LoRA with the [`~loaders.UNet2DConditionLoadersMixin.set_adapters`] method.

+> [!TIP]
+> Check out the [Merge LoRAs](merge_loras) guide to learn more about efficient merging methods.

 ```python
 import torch